jvllmr/csgo-inv-shuffle/README.md

 # How to install

-The package requires Python 3.9:
+The package requires at least Python 3.9:
 ```pip install csgoinvshuffle```

 # Basic usage